 Start HIV study changes treatment guidelines across the planet

-All HIV-positive people eligible for antiretroviral treatment should receive it regardless of CD4 cell count, according to the new British HIV Association (BHIVA) treatment project, the study START HIV, That changes HIV guidelines.
+All HIV-positive people eligible to receive antiretroviral treatment should receive it regardless of CD4 cell count, according to the new British HIV Association (BHIVA) treatment project, the study START HIV, That changes HIV guidelines.

-The new design guidelines published for consultation this week, says someone living with HIV, and who understands the seriousness of the commitment to treatment, and are ready, psychologically speaking, to get the changes seropositive treatment guidelines, the Study, you should receive treatment.
-The change - from a recommendation to start treatment before the CD4 cell count falls below 350 cells per milliliter of blood for a treatment for all seropositive - follows the results of the START HIV study, an international study intensely expected on when to start treatment.
+The new draft guidelines, published for consultation this week, say that someone who lives with HIV, and who understands the seriousness of commitment to treatment, and is ready, psychically speaking, to start what changes him to HIV-positive treatment guidelines, the study, you should receive treatment.
+The change - from a recommendation to start treatment before the CD4 cell count falls below 350 cells per milliliter of blood for a treatment for all seropositive - follows the results of the START HIV study, an international study intensely expected when to start treatment.

 Two other recent studies, the Early Study and HPTN 052, also influenced the decision to offer treatment to all as the results of the start HIV study say.

 Temprano, a study in West Africa showed that starting treatment at a cell count CD4 above 500 reduced the risk of severe disease and death in 44% compared to the beginning of treatment in low CD4 count.

 The study HPTN 052 held in sub-Saharan Africa, India, Brazil, Thailand and the United States, showed that early treatment - starting with a CD4 cell count between 350 and 550 - reduced the risk of clinical disease 40%, but It did not significantly reduce the risk of death compared to starting treatment at a count of CD4 cells below 250 cells per cubic milliliter of blood.